The UK covers England, Wales, Scotland and Northern Ireland.

 Some private lakes or activity centres may require you to wear a buoyancy aid.

-Flooding.
 Inland waters and canals may be subject to flood and water levels controls.
 This can result in dangerous high river flow in normally low flow areas.
 Always check with relevant authorities before paddling.

-Weirs and locks.
-Are common place on UK rivers.
+Common on UK rivers.
 They are barriers across the river to control the river flow.
 They can be very dangerous as the current closer to the weir / locks can be very strong and pull the water user into the weir / loch.
 Stay away from weirs and locks.

 Some legislation and regulations that apply to protecting our marine environments and wildlife that we encounter as stand up paddlers.